milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 I've been able to convey that getting to this point for a non-trivial issue isn't impossibly out of reach.

 Who would have thought that the infamous SI-2712 would turn out to be such low hanging fruit!
-What other long standing supposedly intractable issues might succumb just as swifty?
+What other long standing supposedly intractable issues might succumb just as swiftly?

 If you want to be a part of shaping the future of Scala you should try and find out!